andreped/GradientAccumulator/README.md

 Both approaches control how frequently the weigths are updated, but in their own way.
 Approach (1) is for single-GPU only, whereas (2) supports both single-GPU and distributed training (multi-GPU).
 However, note that (2) is not yet working as intended.
 Hence, use (1) for most applications.

 Our implementations enable theoretically **infinitely large batch size**, with **identical memory consumption** as for a regular mini batch.
 If a single GPU is used, this comes at the cost of increased training runtime.
-Multiple GPUs could be used to increase runtime performance.
+Multiple GPUs could be used to improve runtime performance.

 | Technique | Usage |
 | - | - |